Sloeber/arduino-eclipse-plugin/.github/ISSUE_TEMPLATE/bug_report.md

 Do you use the Sloeber product or plugin?
 Sloeber version number
 OS: [e.g. windows 10]
+The url of the json that you used to download the platform
+A image of the project properties arduino showing the board settings

 **Describe the bug**
 A clear and concise description of what the bug is.